SEO Tool

 How to use this tool

-Enter the page topic, choose the tone and content type, then review title ideas with different angles and structures.
+Enter the page topic, keywords, search intent, and formula, then compare scored title ideas with support notes and a SERP-style preview.

-3. 3Generate several title options with varied framing.
+3. 3Generate several scored title options with support notes.

 Examples